vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2022-10-14-Unearthed_Arcana-Expert_Classes.md

 ### Base Class

 The first thing of note is that the Bard class gains subclass features at levels 3, 6, 10, and 14.
 The addition of the 10th-level subclass feature means that all past subclass material for the Bard class is now rendered unusable.
 This is of importance as Wizards has claimed backwards compatibility between OneD&D and 5th Edition.
 Nobody really knows what Backwards Compatible means and whether it is meant to extend to player options or if it just means Adventures.
-In the <a href="https://youtu.be/OpI7J9vtbnw?t=180">OneD&D Announcement Video</a>, Makenzie De Armas stated that "All the adventures and supplements that have been released in the last 10 years will still be playable with the new evolution of D&D."
+In the <a href="https://youtu.be/OpI7J9vtbnw?t=180">OneD&D Announcement Video</a>, Makenzie De Armas stated that "All the adventures and supplements that have been released in the last 10 years will still be playable with the new evolution of D&D." (*thank you <a href="https://twitter.com/DarkplaneDM">Graham Ward (@DarkplaneDM)</a> for directing me to this quote*)

 This playtest document says "When playtesting the new version of a Class, you can use a Subclass from an older source, such as the 2014 Player's Handbook or Tasha's Cauldron of Everything.
 If the old Subclass offers features at levels that are different from the Subclass levels in the Class, follow the older Subclass's level progression after the Class lets you gain the Subclass." — this statement effectively gives the Bard class a dead level at 10th level, but it's also just referring to the playtest.